 Heavy snow accumulation expands the glacier, with its weight pushing and moving the existing ice.
 This is offset by melting at the terminus (or snout) of the glacier.
-Glaciers are called "rivers of ice" because they move ers more than four square miles.
+Glaciers are called "rivers of ice" because they move down the steep mountain valleys, ebbing and

+It covers more than four square miles.
 Located on Mount Rainier's dry, east side, Sunrise receives much less moisture than Paradise.